 For more information on Project Status meetings and strategies you can implement for effective project work, check out our blog piece on “4 Tips for Effective Project Status Meetings” here.

-For more project learning and strategic content centered around the intersection of people, process, and technology, register for the upcoming Elire Strategy Summit.
+For more project learning and strategic content centered around the intersection of people, process, and technology, view the library of session recordings from the 2021 Elire Strategy Summit here.
 In the meantime, view the webinar recording for “Project Management Success – Tools and Templates to Drive Performance” and discover tangible tools to deliver project management success.